cwittenberg/leanix/README.md

 - Downloads contracts zipfile from Coupa, unzips and uploads PDF as Resource to Contract

 ### TODO
-- Automated scheduling (i.e. using Azure CF)
+- [ ] Automated scheduling (i.e. using Azure CF)
-- Load also Support and SoW contracts outside of licenses
+- [ ] Load also Support and SoW contracts outside of licenses
-- RFx detection
+- [ ] Add RFx detection